Tiger Town (Vice Principals)

 "Tiger Town" is the first episode of the second season of the American dark comedy television series Vice Principals.
 It is the tenth overall episode of the series and was written by series co-creator Danny McBride, co-executive producer John Carcieri, and Tim Saccardo, and directed by executive producer David Gordon Green.
 It was released on HBO on September 17, 2017.

-The series follows the co-vice principals of North Jackson High School, Neal Gamby and Lee Russell, both of which are disliked for their personalities.
+The series follows the co-vice principals of North Jackson High School, Neal Gamby and Lee Russell, both of whom are disliked for their personalities.
 When the principal decides to retire, an outsider named Dr. Belinda Brown is assigned to succeed him.
 This prompts Gamby and Russell to put aside their differences and team up to take her down.
 In the episode, Gamby returns to North Jackson, which has changed a lot since his shooting.

 According to Nielsen Media Research, the episode was seen by an estimated 0.711 million household viewers and gained a 0.3 ratings share among adults aged 18–49.
 The episode received very positive reviews from critics, who praised the new set-up, character development and humor.